 Jack Reacher must uncover the truth behind a major government conspiracy in order to clear his name.
 On the run as a fugitive from the law, Reacher uncovers a potential secret from his past that could change his life forever.

 Christian Wolff is a math savant with more affinity for numbers than people.
 Behind the cover of a small-town CPA office, he works as a freelance accountant for some of the world's most dangerous criminal organizations.
 With the Treasury Department's Crime Enforcement Division, run by Ray King, starting to close in, Christian takes on a legitimate client: a state-of-the-art robotics company where an accounting clerk has discovered a discrepancy involving millions of dollars.
 But as Christian uncooks the books and gets closer to the truth, it is the body count that starts to rise.
 Written by

-When Christian Wolff is having lunch outside living robotics he screws off the drinking cup of the thermos flask.
-He puts the cup on his right side of himself.
-In the next shot the cups on the left side of him.
+When Christian Wolff is having lunch outside living robotics he screws off the drinking cup of the thermos flask with right hand.
+But in next scene he is doing it with left hand.
 See more »

 Was this review helpful to you?